huangyjhust/Pure-MURA/README.md

 The dataset is avaliable at https://drive.google.com/file/d/140YHuHvjGxUJfvu2vsaKY4H4MR6tJDd_/view?usp=sharing

-I noticed that, ~50% of the positive samples are with fracture indicators(steel plates, manual marks or in plaster).
-These indicators ruin CNN's understanding of fractures, thus CNNs easily identify fractures from seeing these indicators.
+I noticed that, ~50% of the positive samples are with fracture indicators(steel plates, manual marks or in plaster) that give away their fracture labels.
+These indicators misguide CNN's understanding of fractures, thus CNNs easily identify fractures from seeing these indicators.
 However, a clinically valuable fracture recognition system should be capable of recognizing fractures from pre-operative samples rather than post-operative samples.

 Therefore, I mannually divided MURA dataset into two subsets, the subset with fracture indicators or pre-operative subset without indicators.
 By training models with the pre-operative subset, classification should be based on visual clues of fractures, not the indicators.
 Some post-operative samples may remain in the pre-operative dataset due to mistakes of mannual labour, but they are minority after all.